 Barrett had previously served as leader of the firm’s Banking and Financial Institutions Group.
 Following graduation from Harvard Law School, he worked for several years in the Chicago office of a large, international law firm.
 He returned to Oklahoma and joined McAfee & Taft in 2010.

-Barrett’s achievements have earned him inclusion in Oklahoma Super Lawyers’ list of “Oklahoma Rising Stars,” which recognizes the state’s top up-and-coming attorneys.Download Bio (PDF)
+Barrett’s achievements have earned him inclusion in The Best Lawyers in America (commercial finance law) as well as Oklahoma Super Lawyers’ list of “Oklahoma Rising Stars,” which recognizes the state’s top up-and-coming attorneys.Download Bio (PDF)

 - Represented Virgo Capital, a Texas-based private equity firm, in its acquisition of Chicago-based Sayers Technology, a leading provider of information technology services and solutions for business.
 The transaction involved negotiation of two credit facilities with two different lenders and a separate supply chain financing arrangement for the company’s equipment purchases.